caspermeijn/wallabag-api/README.md

 ## Developing

+Everything works on stable Rust, 2018 edition, so you will need the latest stable rust compiler to build the project.

 At the moment everything is managed by standard cargo commands - `build`, `test`, `run`, etc. It is in a workspace, so the binary/crate to build/run needs to be specified.
 For example: